-- Age – you should record the age of the deceased in completed years or, if under one year, in completed months
+You should record the age of the deceased in completed years or, if under one year, in completed months.

-- Place of death – you should record to the best of your knowledge the precise place of death (e.g. the name of the hospital, or a private address)
+You should record to the best of your knowledge the precise place of death (e.g. the name of the hospital, or a private address).

 Circumstances of certification

-- Information from post-mortem – indicate if the cause of death takes into account information gained from a post-mortem or not
+Indicate if the cause of death takes into account information gained from a post-mortem.

 Part I – Cause of death

-- When stating the cause of death, be as specific as you are able to given the information you have.
+When stating the cause of death, be as specific as possible given the information you have.
 An example might be stating “Adenocarcinoma of the right main bronchus” rather than “Lung cancer”.

-- In some circumstances there can be 2 separate conditions that led directly to death and in these cases you should enter them both on the same line and then in brackets state that these are joint causes of death.
+In some circumstances, there can be two separate conditions that led directly to death and in these cases, you should enter them both on the same line and then in brackets state that these are joint causes of death.

 A few things that you CAN NOT write as a 1a:

-- Old Age/frailty as a sole cause of death (and this can only be used in those over 75)
+Old age/frailty as a sole cause of death: this can only be used in patients who are over 80 years old.

 Part II – Conditions that may have contributed to the death